 I recently had a fantastic dinner party with my friends and family.
-The reason I think it was so good was because I was able to take part in the majority of the fun, eating and drinking, not been stranded as hosts usually are, in the kitchen.
-Below I am going to share some of my top dinner party tips, so hopefully you can replicate it and have a fantastic evening too.
+The reason I think it was so good was that I was able to take part in the majority of the fun, eating and drinking, not being stranded as hosts usually are, in the kitchen.
+Below I am going to share some of my top dinner party tips, so hopefully, you can replicate them and have a fantastic evening too.

-Now you know how many guests to expect and what foods they will/won’t eat its time to decide on the food.
+Now you know how many guests to expect and what foods they will/won’t eat it’s time to decide on the food.
 My best advice is to select things that you had made before and made well.
-Many of my friends have tried to accomplish something crazy they saw on a cookery show, only for it to go wrong and end up ordering take away.
-Chose something that you know how to make well, and if possible pick something you can prepare/make the previous day to maximise your time with your guests.
+Many of my friends have tried to accomplish something crazy they saw on a cookery show, only for it to go wrong, and end up ordering a takeaway.
+Chose something that you know how to make well, and if possible pick something you can prepare/make the previous day to maximize your time with your guests.